 - 150,000 children and adolescents reached with messages on peace, life skills and key family practices

-As of 30 October 2017, UNICEF had US$12.5 million available against the US$18.5 million appeal (67 per cent funded).9 In 2017, UNICEF provided an integrated package of interventions in the most-affected provinces, including areas of displacement and return.
-When needed, development funding was reallocated to ensure the implementation of key humanitarian response activities, particularly in the areas of education and protection.
-In total, UNICEF reached 21,500 children and adolescents with critical child protection services and provided essential therapeutic feeding treatment to 43,500 children with SAM.
-UNICEF strategically resupplied government stocks of essential malaria drugs to ensure that 1,075,000 people, including 825,000 children, received adequate and timely life-saving treatment for malaria and cholera.
-The UNICEF water, sanitation and hygiene (WASH) response addressed current vulnerabilities, while also building resilience, particularly in cholera- and malnutrition-prone areas.10 Some 49,000 affected people accessed safe and clean water with UNICEF support and some 172,000 people received hygiene supplies and life-saving information in areas affected by malaria and cholera.
-With available funding, UNICEF and the Ministry of Education provided 68,500 school-aged children, including internally displaced and returnee children, with access to formal and non-formal learning opportunities.
+As of 31 October 2018, UNICEF had US$7.6 million available against the US$26 million appeal (29 per cent funded).10 In 2018, UNICEF responded through an integrated package of interventions in the most affected provinces, including areas of displacement and return.
+When needed, development funding was reallocated to ensure the implementation of key activities, especially in health and education.
+In total, UNICEF reached some 84,000 children and adolescents with critical child protection services and provided essential therapeutic feeding treatment to 46,000 children suffering from SAM.
+UNICEF strategically resupplied government stocks of essential malaria drugs to ensure that some 633,000 people, including 450,000 children, received adequate and timely life-saving health care.
+The UNICEF WASH response continued to address current vulnerabilities and linked these efforts to longer-term resilience building, especially in cholera- and malnutrition-prone areas.
+Some 47,000 affected people accessed safe and clean water with UNICEF support and 176,000 people in malaria- and cholera-affected areas received hygiene supplies and key life-saving information.
+Despite limited funding, UNICEF and the Ministry of Education provided access to learning for some 48,000 school-aged children, including internally displaced and returnee children, through formal and non-formal education opportunities.11

-In line with Burundi's US$96,000,000 inter-agency Humanitarian Response Plan, UNICEF is requesting US$26,000,000 to meet the humanitarian needs of children in Burundi in 2018.
-Without adequate funding, UNICEF will be unable to scale up its humanitarian response to address the increasing needs of women and children in the context of heightened vulnerability, epidemics, food insecurity, child malnutrition, recurrent floods and displacement.
+In line with the country’s inter-agency 2019 Humanitarian Response Plan, which requests US$106 million, UNICEF is requesting US$10 million to meet the humanitarian needs of children in Burundi in 2019.
+Without timely and adequate funding, UNICEF will be unable to scale up its humanitarian response to address the increasing needs of women and children in the current context of heightened vulnerability, epidemics, food insecurity, child malnutrition, recurrent floods and displacement.

-9 Available funds include US$4.5 million raised against the current appeal and US$8 million carried forward from the previous year.
+10 Available funds include US$5.8 million received against the current appeal and US$1.8 million carried forward from the previous year.